 I do not currently intend to assign you homework, but reserve the right to do so, should I fell that it would benefit you.

 There will be two intra-term tests and a final.
-I intend to give you two hours for the intra-term exams, which I will schedule in the evenings (with alternate times for those who have obligations in the evening).
+I am expecting to do at least one these in two parts: a written part and a programming part done on separate days.
+If not, I will schedule a 2-hour block in the evenings (with alternate times for those who have obligations in the evening).
 The final will be two hours, and all of the tests will count the same value in you final grade (see below).
 I will publish the time for the final when it is set.